-Program run by the Disability Rights Legal Center and Loyola Law School.
+A program run by the Disability Rights Legal Center and Loyola Law School.
 The CLRC has a national, toll-free line (1-866-THE-CLRC) that provides callers from around the country with confidential, free information and resources for their situation.

 Ulman Cancer Fund Young Adults with Cancer

-A leading voice in the young adult cancer movement, we are working at a grassroots level to support, educate, connect and empower young adult cancer survivors.
+A leading voice in the young adult cancer movement, we are working at a grassroots level to support, educate, connect, and empower young adult cancer survivors.

 Financial Aid for Students Affected by Cancer on OncoLink